 Observing publication ethics:

-KJPS fully adheres to the COPE guidelines and strongly asks all authors to observe ethical policies and standards for scholarly publication.
-KJPS does not accept any manuscripts with plagiarism, fabrication and manipulation in data sources and analysis, inappropriate authorship, financial and non-financial conflicts of interest to distort research ethics, and simultaneous submission of manuscripts to more than one journal.
+JPS fully adheres to the COPE guidelines and strongly asks all authors to observe ethical policies and standards for scholarly publication.
+JPS does not accept any manuscripts with plagiarism, fabrication and manipulation in data sources and analysis, inappropriate authorship, financial and non-financial conflicts of interest to distort research ethics, and simultaneous submission of manuscripts to more than one journal.

 Clarifying author contributions:

 It should be disclosed how each author has contributed to publishing the manuscript in terms of academic activities including conceptualization and design of research framework, data work and analysis, review of relevant literature, and other discussions of introduction, conclusion, and implication.